 Stretch Wrappers, also known as pallet wrappers, are commonly used in warehouses across the globe to make packing orders for shipping much more efficient.
-Using a low density polyethylene stretch film, these machines wrap boxes and pallets very quickly.
-This film can stretch up to 500% of its length before breaking.
-The stretch properties of the film allow material to be bound tight & secure for long, grueling hauls to your customer.
+Using low density polyethylene stretch film, these machines wrap boxes and pallets very quickly.
+This film can stretch up to 500% its length before breaking.
+The stretch properties of the film allow material to be bound tight and secure for long, grueling hauls to your customer.

 The advantages and functions of using a stretch wrapper are numerous.
 In warehouses and industrial settings, these machines are essential to any shipping or packaging operation.
 Improved stability of products and packages provides confidence to your team that the material will reach the end user intact and unharmed.
 In addition, the handling of the load comes much easier for the material handlers on both ends, as picking up a skid that has been stretch wrapped is a breeze compared to inadequate packaging.
 Now unfortunately, there are also bad people in this world, thieves, who would seize any opportunity to make a couple dollars.
 Having a stretch wrapped load makes it difficult for anyone to access the material inside.
 Finally, the wrapped material is protected from dust and debris, helping to ensure a clean, beautiful product arrives at the other end.

-Manual stretch wrappers, being the least efficient, rely on an employee or employees to use one of several techniques to manual wrap the order with a roll of the polyethylene film.
-Obviously this is going to leave some room for error as the task is tedious and you have a to get a strong, consistent stretch the whole time to make the load secure.
-While it can be done with the right technique, manual stretch wrapping should be considered for small boxes, or odd shaped orders that the machine cannot handle.
+Manual stretch wrappers, being the least efficient, rely on an employee or employees to use one of several techniques to manually wrap the order with a roll of the polyethylene film.
+Obviously, this is going to leave some room for error as the task is tedious and you have a to get a strong, consistent stretch the whole time to make the load secure.
+While it can be done with the right technique, manual stretch wrapping should only be considered for small boxes, or odd shaped orders that the machine cannot handle.